iamovi/notAcursor/README.md

 # CursorX Project

-Give your cursor cool effects.
+A tool that allows you to easily transform your ordinary cursor into something extraordinary.

 ### Preview CursorX-type1